ghiggi/radar_api/docs/source/03_quickstart.rst

 --------------------

-RADAR-API enables to search files files which have been downloaded locally, or the path to files located onto a cloud bucket.
-To search for file locally, specify ``procol="local"``, while to retrieve the path to cloud bucket files, specify ``procol="s3"``.
+RADAR-API enables to search files files which have been downloaded locally, or files which are located into a cloud bucket.
+To search for file locally, specify ``procol="local"``, while to retrieve the file path of cloud bucket files, specify ``procol="s3"``.

 .. code-block:: python